-- On arrival, the following actions will take place: - $\circ$ $\;$ The student registers into R&R with the lead member of staff; - The student hands over their mobile phone. - $\circ$ $\;$ The student will place all other belongings at the front of the room; - o Students will sit in the seat allocated to them by the lead member of staff;
+- On arrival, the following actions will take place: - The pupil registers into R&R with the lead member of staff. - The pupil hands over their mobile phone; o Students will sit in the seat allocated to them by the lead member of staff.

-- The student completes the Beckfoot Upper Heaton R&R booklet, which contains an opportunity for students to reflect and curriculum based work. - Parents/carers will be alerted via ClassCharts that their child has been placed in R&R and the reasons why. - If the quality of a student's work does not meet the required standard, their time in the R&R may be increased unless there is an underlying reason. - Students will access the toilets closest to R&R at scheduled supervised times. - Students will be supervised at all times. - Students will stay in R&R for breaks and lunch. - If a student is in R&R during their lunch time and they would like school lunches will have a pre-ordered grab bag sandwich and drink delivered to the room - All students who enter R&R will complete a 60 minute detention at the end of the school day.
-Detentions will be reduced to 30 minutes during Ramadan.
+- As a calming activity, the pupil reads their reading book.
+If they do not have a reading book, they will be provided with a reading book by a member of staff in R&R. - $\circ$ the pupil completes the Beckfoot Upper Heaton reflection booklet. - Parents/carers will be alerted via ClassCharts that their child has been placed in R&R and the reasons why. - Students will be expected to follow the R&R curriculum to ensure minimal learning time is lost. - If the quality of a pupil's work does not meet the required standard, their time in the R&R may be increased unless there is an underlying reason. - Pupils will stay in R&R for breaks and lunch. - Pupils will access the toilets closest to R&R at scheduled supervised times. - Pupils will be supervised at all times. - If a student is in R&R during their lunch time and they would like school lunches will have a pre-ordered grab bag sandwich and drink delivered to the room - The student will complete a 60-minute detention at the end of the school day. - A restorative conversation will take place between the referring member of staff and the student either during the time they are in the R&R or during the 60-minute afterschool detention.
+The referring teacher has the responsibility to initiate this.
+(See Restorative Conversations) - During the time the student is in R&R, additional screening and / or interventions may be identified by the staff in R&R and a referral made via the SEND referral form.